-I dined at Salis Ristorante during a tasting event so I dined from a buffet of antipasti, risotto, and fresh berries and cherries for desert.
+I dined at Salis Ristorante during a tasting event so I dined from a buffet of antipasti, risotto, and fresh berries and cherries for dessert.
 The view over the vineyards was superb and I spent the whole time making a mental note to return to experience a sit-down meal at my leisure.
-Still, picking off platter of cheese while the best DOCG Prosecco flows freely is hardly a lunch to be sniffed at.
+Still, picking off a platter of cheese while the best DOCG Prosecco flows freely is hardly a lunch to be sniffed at.

 Tip: Salis Ristorante is pretty close to Osteria Senz’Oste (by car) if you want something more substantial than a picnic between Prosecco tastings.

 There’s no way I’d have swung into this ‘wine bar’ for cappuccino unless I’d been taken by a local.
 But I’m glad I did.
-The cappuccino was thick and strong – almost as thick and strong as the hoard of locals getting their morning fix; testament to the ‘wine bar’s’ popularity as a breakfast spot.
+The cappuccino was thick and strong – almost as thick and strong as the hoard of locals getting their morning fix; a testament to the ‘wine bar’s’ popularity as a breakfast spot.

 Like this guide to where to eat in the Prosecco region of Italy?